CLICK TO SHOP OUR BLACK FRIDAY SALE!

 But recently, we realized we hadn't covered some of the other issues that can arise in our vulvas, like vaginismus, vulvodynia, and vaginitis — the confusingly similar names don't help make things ANY clearer!

 Vaginismus is the body's automatic reaction to the fear of some or all types of vaginal penetration.
-Whenever penetration is attempted, your vaginal muscles tighten up on their own.
+Whenever penetration is attempted, the vaginal muscles tighten on their own.
 You have no control over it.
-Occasionally, you can get vaginismus even if you have previously enjoyed painless penetrative sex.
-It's not always clear which came first, the vaginismus or the anxiety.
-Some women have vaginismus in all situations and with any object.
-Others have it only in certain cases, like with one partner but not others.
-Things like sexual trauma, childbirth, menopause, UTI’s, surgery, painful sex, and STD’s can trigger this fear and anxiety.
+Occasionally, vaginismus can develop even if you have previously enjoyed painless penetrative sex — and it can vary a lot from person to person.
+Some people experience it in all situations; others only in specific circumstances, like with one partner but not others.

-We’ve written at length about Lichen Sclerosus in this blog, but essentially, LS is a skin disease that causes itchy and painful patches of thin, white, wrinkled-looking skin.
-In women, these may occur on the vulva and/or the skin around the anus.
-In men, it typically affects the head of the penis.
-However, this condition typically occurs primarily in girls who haven't started menstruating and in postmenopausal women.
+We've written at length about Lichen Sclerosus in a dedicated blog post, but essentially, LS is a skin condition that causes itchy and sometimes painful patches of thin, white, wrinkled-looking skin.
+In women, these may appear on the vulva and/or the skin around the anus.
+It occurs most often in girls who haven't started menstruating and in postmenopausal women.
 Lichen sclerosus can cause discomfort, itching, and easy bruising or tearing of the skin.
-Some women experience the labia 'fusing' or disappearing altogether, as well as significant clitoral and vaginal atrophy that seems to occur concurrently.
+Some women experience the labia fusing or thinning, along with clitoral and vaginal changes that can develop concurrently.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit.